Summary: Being and Nothingness (page 5)

 How is it possible to lie to oneself?

-Bad faith is possible because I am not what I am—or, as Sartre phrases it, I exist in the mode of not being what I am 5.
-My freedom prevents me from solidifying myself into a fixed identity, as a mere thing.
+5. My freedom prevents me from crystallising into a fixed identity, as a mere thing.
 For example, one is not inherently sad; rather, one makes oneself sad.
-If I were sad or cowardly in the same way that an inkwell simply is an inkwell, the very notion of bad faith would be inconceivable 6.
+If I were sad or cowardly in the same way that an inkwell simply is an inkwell, the very notion of bad faith would be inconceivable

 Part II: Being-for-itself

-He recalls the conclusions from the previous chapter: unlike the massive being-in-itself—full of itself, without the slightest void or fissure through which nothingness could slip 8—consciousness, by contrast, is a decompression of being 9, since it cannot coincide with itself.
+He returns to the conclusions from the previous chapter: unlike the massive being-in-itself—full of itself, without the slightest void or fissure through which nothingness could slip

-Nevertheless, the for-itself exists 10.
-This leads Sartre to define the facticity of consciousness.
+10. This leads Sartre to define the facticity of consciousness.

-Human beings find themselves in conditions they did not choose: for instance, bourgeois, French, in 1942.
-They exist as beings thrown into the world, left in situations 11 that are contingent because they were not chosen.
+Human beings find themselves in conditions they did not choose: for instance, members of the bourgeoisie, French, in 1942.
+They exist as beings thrown into the world, placed in situations

-Desire, Sartre explains, is nothing other than the for-itself’s attempt to become in-itself: Desire is a lack of being 13.
-Thus this perpetually absent being that haunts the for-itself is frozen within itself; it represents the impossible synthesis of the for-itself and the in-itself 14.
+Desire, Sartre explains, is nothing other than the for-itself’s attempt to become in-itself: Desire is a lack of being

-Only God achieves, for himself, this synthesis.
+Only God achieves this synthesis.

 1 ibid.